 Today the Temple of Poseidon and its epic settings is one of the famous landmarks in Greece that is not only renowned for the legend and temple but also the stunning sunset views over the Aegean Sea.

 #35 Parikia, Paros

-The town of Parikia, also called Paros or Hora, is the capital of the island Paros, its historical and cultural hub.
+The town of Parikia, also called Paros or Hora, is the capital of the island Paros, its historical, cultural hub and one of the best places to stay in Paros.
 Parikia is built amphitheatrically around the port.
 It is a prime example of the beautiful Cycladic architecture with two-storey whitewashed houses with colourful wooden windows and door frames and narrow whitewashed alleys between them, a perfect place for getting lost.

 At the very top of this typical Cycladic settlement stands Kastro (castle) on the hill dating back to the 13th century.
 The castle was built in a Venetian style with the use of the remains of an ancient temple that stands in its place in the past.
 Unfortunately, today Kastro is mostly a ruin.
 When visiting Parikia in Paros, don’t miss the glorious Byzantine church of Panagia Ekatontapiliani (Our Lady of the Hundred Gates), which is considered one of Greece’s most important Byzantine landmarks.